Crawling technicolor

 fails: it would produce singularities $\sim f^{-p}$ in effective Lagrangian vertices. \item A phase transition causes the scale-violating expansion to fail.
-In walking TC, the walking coupling $\alpha$ is separated from the WW-mode fixed point $\alphaWW$ in WW mode by a chiral phase transition \cite{Appel_LSD10} at the sill of the conformal window.
+In walking TC, the walking coupling $\alpha$ is separated from a WW-mode fixed point $\alphaWW$ by a chiral phase transition \cite{Appel_LSD10} at the sill of the conformal window.
 Nevertheless, the small value of the Higgs mass is claimed to be a first-order consequence of the expansion in $\alpha$ about $\alphaWW$.
-That creates severe conceptual difficulties \cite{Golt16,Golt16a} for ``dilatonic'' walking TC theories (section \ref{EFT}). \item The constant $f$ can be transformed away via the equivalence theorem, allowing the fixed point to be in WW mode.
-That may circumvent the fine-tuning or phase-transition problems, but then there would be no soft-dilaton theorems: any effective Lagrangian could be rendered independent of $f$, as in the free-field example above. \item At the fixed point, $f$ is the decay constant $F_\sigma\not= 0$ given by eq.~(\ref{fsigma}), so soft-dilaton theorems (appendix \ref{A.3}) exist and amplitudes do not scale at the fixed point (section \ref{NGsolutions}).
-Then the fixed point is in NG mode, which excludes walking TC and scalons. \end{enumerate}
+That creates severe conceptual difficulties \cite{Golt16,Golt16a} for ``dilatonic'' walking TC theories (Sec.\ \ref{EFT}). \item The constant $f$ can be transformed away via the equivalence theorem, allowing the fixed point to be in the WW mode.
+That may circumvent the fine-tuning or phase-transition problems, but then there would be no soft-dilaton theorems: any effective Lagrangian could be rendered independent of $f$, as in the example (\ref{Kreimer}) above. \item At the fixed point, $f$ is the decay constant $F_\sigma\not= 0$ given by Eq.~(\ref{Fsigma}), so soft-dilaton theorems (Appendix \ref{A.3}) exist and amplitudes do not scale at the fixed point (Sec.~\ref{NGsolutions}).
+Then the fixed point is in the NG mode, which excludes walking TC and scalons. \end{enumerate}

-Theoretical ambiguity about whether the fixed point is in NG or WW mode is popular but untenable: a choice must be made.
-Physically, the NG mode is far closer to reality and hence a far better candidate for theories of approximate scale invariance: the particle spectrum in the scale-invariant limit (appendix \ref{app:ward}) resembles that of the real world.
+Theoretical ambiguity about whether the fixed point is in the NG or WW mode is popular but untenable: a choice must be made.
+Physically, the NG mode is far closer to reality and hence a far better candidate for theories of approximate scale invariance: the particle spectrum in the scale-invariant limit (Appendix \ref{app:ward}) resembles that of the real world.
 Compare that with the WW mode, where there are no thresholds except for branch cuts and poles at zero momentum, and particles may not even exist \cite{Geo07}.